1. Physical touch. What does a brand feel like? It often begins with the luxurious touch of a business card or printed brochure.

 As the Design and PrePress services provider, TFR provided creative services, image sourcing, and digital prepress for a project designed to be delivered near-simultaneously as an electronic document (linked PDF) and bound/printed 24-page book.

 The press sheets at left were delivered via Fed Ex by premier Atlanta printer TuckerCastleberry, allowing final review and color correction with actual ink on paper.
 Multiple imposition styles were used for these 30” x 40” sheets due to a “plus cover” specification that required heavier paper stock for the outer pages of the book.

 1. Story and Publication development.
 Having worked with dozens of domestic and international brands, we understand how to translate brand signature to printed matter— with or without design guidelines.

-4. Change and version management requires careful attention to detail and a refined proofing process to avoid embarrassment after project delivery and ensure repeat business.
+4. Change and version management This requires careful attention to detail and a refined proofing process to avoid embarrassment after project delivery and ensure repeat business.